Introduction to Rodent Care and Handling -Rat

-ASSESSMENT: Competency is determined following attendance of a seminar and the successful completion of online quizzes and the practical demonstration of techniques.
+Assessment: Competency is determined following the successful completion of online quizzes and the practical demonstration of techniques.